Jenn1313/ReadME/README.md

 How to run the program:
 Program found in Bootcamp folder under homework, package.json attached to ReadME in GitHub.
+.gitignore attached.

 Questions:
+git@github.com:Jenn1313/Jenn1313.git

 Authors